Have you ever wondered why celebrities and models have beautiful skin tones and flawless appearances? One big reason is their dermatologist.

 Identify and treat skin infections, diseases, and cancer.

-Perform cosmetic treatments like chemical peel, dermabrasion, microdermabrasion.
+Perform cosmetic treatments like chemical peel, dermabrasion, and microdermabrasion.

 Assess the patient's skin condition.